A method to challenge symmetries in data with self-supervised learning: Which is real?

-\paragraph{Properties} Not only does this separation halve the size of the input space, the construction as a difference ensures that $\phi(x, x')$ is correctly antisymmetric under exchange of its arguments.
-This means there is no difference between $x\text{--}x'$ labelled real--fake and $x'\text{--}x$ labelled fake--real, and there is no need to shuffle the ordering, as would be needed to learn a na\"ive $\phi(x, x')$; we choose to always order the data real--fake.
+\paragraph{Classification} To clarify the following analysis, we use $p(x' \leftarrow x)$ as shorthand for $p(x'\textrm{--}x \mid \textrm{fake--real})$ which corresponds to the observation of a real $x$ that was subsequently transformed into $x'$ to produce the pair $x'\textrm{--}x$.
+Given this sequential construction, the joint probability of a fake--real ordered data pair factors into the steps of observation and transformation:

-Symmetrical transitions mean that space is partitioned into one or more disjoint sets of data within which all data are connected through the transition distribution $\diff \tau(x' \mid x)$.
-We call these sets orbits.
-Within each orbit, the assigned probabilities are unaffected by additive shifts in $\zeta(x)$, and such shifts can vary arbitrarily between orbits; this freedom is granted to the learning algorithm, and means that some care is required when interpreting the modelled $\zeta(x)$.
+From this, we construct a $\log$ odds over real--fake and fake--real ordering labels, as we did for standard classification.
+Unlike standard classification, however, that $\log$ odds now splits into an exchange-odd difference of two similar terms, since

-\paragraph{Transitions and filtering} Although transition symmetry is a stronger constraint than was required for `is it real?', the constraint is not too stringent; it is satisfied by setting $\diff \tau(x' \mid x)$ to the probability distribution which is invariant under the action of the symmetry. \footnote{ The transition from $x$ to itself may be excluded to avoid wasted comparisons. } Some symmetries have no such probability distribution, however.
-For example, translation invariance on the real line would require a uniform-everywhere distribution which cannot be normalized.
+To be explicit, $(\diff p/\diff \tau_S)(x \mid x')$ is the relative density of $p(x)$ with respect to $\tau_S(x \mid x')$, and $\xi(x, x')$ is the learnable function which should approximate its logarithm up to an additive constant.
+We have also dropped the prior label probabilities, which vanish because we have assumed them to be equal.

-In practice, distributions must be normalizable after filtering since real data are measured and recorded with finite instruments; the product of the filter function with the invariant distribution safely forms a valid transition distribution.
+Although $\xi(x', x)$ depends on the (big) joint space of $x'$ and $x$, that shrinks if we consider only orbital symmetries.
+For an orbital symmetry, any accessible $x\textrm{--}x'$ pair lives within one orbit, and $\xi(x', x)$ does not depend directly on $x$, but only on the orbit to which both $x'$ and $x$ belong.
+Since we can deduce the orbit from either $x$ or $x'$, we can replace $\xi(x', x)$ for an orbital symmetry with a new learnable function $\zeta(x')$, and use the simpler assignment

-With a filter function $L(x)$ applied to both real and fake data, then all four of its instances cancel from the log odds, leaving it unchanged:
+This construction from a difference ensures that $\phi(x, x')$ is correctly antisymmetric under exchange of its arguments, meaning that there is no difference between $x\textrm{--}x'$ labelled real--fake and $x'\textrm{--}x$ labelled fake--real; both cases give identical results, so there is no reason to shuffle the orderings.
+We therefore choose to always order all pairs fake--real, without cost.

-The $\zeta(x)$ difference applies as in Equation~\ref{eqn:phi_zeta}, and successful learning algorithms should approximate the unfiltered result wherever they receive enough data.
+Again, the logistic function of Equation~\ref{eqn:logistic} relates the $\log$ odds to the label probability, and the loss function to minimize in training for the `which is real?' task is again a negative mean $\log$ likelihood